Ecommerce topic brief

 WhatsApp AI Agent for Ecommerce

-A WhatsApp AI agent is useful only if it respects how WhatsApp support actually works: short messages, identity ambiguity, template rules, consent, and fast escalation when the customer is upset.
-For ecommerce, the agent should retrieve order data, answer from approved policies, start safe workflows, and hand off with context.
+A WhatsApp AI agent is useful only if it respects how WhatsApp support actually works: short messages, identity ambiguity, template rules, consent, approval gates, and fast escalation when the customer is upset.
+For ecommerce, the agent should retrieve order data, answer from approved policies, start safe workflows, queue risky actions for review, and hand off with context.
 A bot that only says 'please provide your order number' is not enough.

 What a WhatsApp AI agent actually is